1. PURPOSE OF OUR POLICY

 4. HOW INFORMATION IS COLLECTED

-4.1 Most information will be collected in association with an individual’s purchases Products or Services, an inquiry about FENIXPROD or generally dealing with us.
+4.1 Most information will be collected in association with an individual’s purchases of Products or Services, an inquiry about FENIXPROD or generally dealing with us.
 However, we may also receive Personal Information from sources such as advertising, an individual’s own promotions, public records, blog comments, mailing lists, contractors, staff, recruitment agencies, and our business partners.

 In particular, information is likely to be collected as follows: